ajinkya749/MessageBoardSample/README.md

 Functionality implemented:

-Client visuals ○ Render a full page application with three panels Navigation panel shows a list of channels
+Client visuals ○ Render a full page application with three panels ->Navigation panel shows a list of channels
- Message list panel shows a list of message bodies Editor panel shows a text editor – only shown when a channel is selected Editor has a submit button – only shown when a channel is selected
+ ->Message list panel shows a list of message bodies ->Editor panel shows a text editor – only shown when a channel is selected ->Editor has a submit button – only shown when a channel is selected

 Client state management:
- Client application state contains channels, messages  and selected channel.
+ ->Client application state contains channels, messages  and selected channel.
- Channel list is refreshed on loading the application Initially no channel is selected(visual indication pending) Upon selecting a channel, messages are retrieved, and  immediately shown Upon submitting a message to a channel that message is available for other users
+ ->Channel list is refreshed on loading the application ->Initially no channel is selected(visual indication pending) ->Upon selecting a channel, messages are retrieved, and  immediately shown ->Upon submitting a message to a channel that message is available for other users

 NodeJS backend implemented
  GET endpoint for querying channels